morpho-org/metamorpho/certora/README.md

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.

-The [`certora/harness`](harness) folder contains helper contracts that enable the verification of MetaMorpho.
+The [`certora/helpers`](helpers) folder contains helper contracts that enable the verification of MetaMorpho.
 Notably, this allows handling the fact that library functions should be called from a contract to be verified independently, and it allows defining needed getters.

 The [`certora/dispatch`](dispatch) folder contains different contracts similar to the ones that are expected to be called from MetaMorpho.

+## Specification imports